 The truth is that app developers worth hiring have spent years practicing the craft of writing code specifically for apps.
 In fact, the unique requirements of the Android and iOS platforms often lead developers to specialize in one or the other.

-When your company hires Big Fish to develop an app for both iOS and Android, you get a developer for each platform.
+When your company hires Big Fish for software design services or to develop an app for both iOS and Android, you get a developer for each platform.

 Myth #4: A custom mobile app is no different from a generic mobile app for your industry